dhyeythumar/Search-Engine/README.md

 **2. Monotonous data :**
 This occurs in the database due to my scraping pattern.
 I have implemented depth-first scraping i.e when I start with a particular URL I go on scraping those new URLs which are belonging to the same base URL, and keep a record of foreign URLs.
 After completing a particular website (which can have millions of pages) I start with the foreign URL and the process repeats.
 So by doing this, I have to wait until the whole website is scraped.
-- **Improvement to this problem** can be the implementation of the breadth-first scraping i.e not checking the similarity of the domains.
+- **Improvement to this problem** can be done by implementing a breadth-first scraping i.e not checking for the similarity of the domains just go with the sequence of links.

 **3. Slow access to the database :**
 When the query is entered there is some sort of delay in processing it because it is lemmatized by a python code that is been spawned from node js.
 And it's also due to complex join query execution for each search term.
-- **Improvement to this problem** can be the improvement of the database schema and using the javascript libraries to implement lemmatization.
+- **Improvement to this problem** can be done by improving the database schema and using the javascript libraries to implement text processing.

 **4. Data preprocessing :**
 I have not implemented the data preprocessing on the raw data which I got from the internet scraped by the bot.
+This is the crucial part to maintain the huge textual data.

 ## Future Development